 Honestly, I find the technique awesome, and not nearly as difficult as I made it seem in my mind.
 It probably also helps that when someone (known or otherwise) tells me that something is too difficult to learn without going to school for it, I’m definitely going to be the person proving them wrong.
 Hey.
 I helped build a house.
 I can do anything.

 So, what shall I make?
-I’m thinking a scarf.
+I’m thinking about a scarf.
 You can never go wrong with a scarf the first time you make something.
 Ever.
 Let’s move forward.
 Please share what’s on your machine, or on your needles or hooks – heck, if you’re making clothes with hot glue, share that too!